pcsmomo/docker-kubernetes/README.md

      - Update
 4. Create
 5. Action -> Update Service
-   - Platform version : Latest (Latest sometimes fails to run container then choose 1.4.0)
+   - Platform version: Latest (Latest sometimes fails to run container then choose 1.4.0)
    - Force new deployment: Check
    - Skip to review
    - Update Service
-6. Tasks -> New task will be PROVISIONING, PENDING and RUNNING
+6. Tasks -> the new task will be PROVISIONING, PENDING, and RUNNING

 Run Postman and save data